sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/brightness/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video has strong contrast between bright, dark, and neutral areas.
+- The video shows both very bright (overexposed) and very dark (underexposed) regions within the same frame, and the overall brightness or exposure changes over time across large portions of the frame.

 </details>